What Customer Lifetime Value (CLV) Is & How to Calculate It

 What does a CLV tell us about a customer?

 The CLV is an integral part of any marketing plan.
-It helps you know whether you are meeting the needs of customers or whether you are losing them.
+It helps you know whether you are meeting customers' needs or losing them.

 When you measure the value of a customer, you are looking at the lifetime value of the relationship, which includes the lifetime value of the product and the lifetime value of the relationship.